BUSINESS PROBLEMS: A COMPLIANCE WAKE-UP CALL

 USER PROBLEMS: A UNCLEAR & UNCERTAIN PROCESS

-The regulatory shift didn’t just impact businesses—it also created friction for users navigating the onboarding process.
+The regulatory shift didn’t just impact businesses.
+It also created friction for users navigating the onboarding process.

 Users included clients using our app and internal teams managing compliance through the admin system.
 Both groups faced growing frustrations.
-Based on users’ feedback, these are the common issues:

 Image: the previous version of Know Your Customer (KYC) process